asantaelly/app-scaffold/ReadMe.md

-# React-Native-Template
+# APP-SCAFFOLD

-A minimal react native template to start new mobile application development
+A simple and flexible React Native template to kickstart your mobile app development.

 ## Tech Stack